Rashmirashu3/Survey-Analysis/README.md

 # Net Promoter Score - Survey Analysis

-The final commented code can be found in the file "Code - Survey Analysis.R" The code consists of the following 4 parts:
+The final commented code can be found in the file "Code - Survey Analysis.R"

+The code consists of the following 3 parts:

 1. Data Preparation:

 a.
 Data Cleaning
 b.
 Data Wrangling

 2. Modeling

 a.
 Logistic Regression
 b.
 Random forest

 3. Text analysis using unsupervised learning algorithms

 ## 1. Data Preparation

+This section can be found in the document "Data Wrangling Report.docx"

 ## 2. Models to Predict NPS Score
 1. Multinomial Logistic Regression